google/neural-tangents/README.md

 Neural Tangents is a high-level neural network API for specifying complex, hierarchical, neural networks of both finite and _infinite_ width.
 Neural Tangents allows researchers to define, train, and evaluate infinite networks as easily as finite ones.

-Infinite (in width or channel count) neural networks are Gaussian Processes (GPs) with a kernel function determined by their architecture (see [References](#references) for details and nuances of this correspondence).
+Infinite (in width or channel count) neural networks are Gaussian Processes (GPs) with a kernel function determined by their architecture.
+See [References](#references) for details and nuances of this correspondence.
+Also see [this listing](https://github.com/google/neural-tangents/wiki/Overparameterized-Neural-Networks:-Theory-and-Empirics) of papers written by the creators of Neural Tangents which study the infinite width limit of neural networks.

-Neural Tangents allows you to construct a neural network model with the usual building blocks like convolutions, pooling, residual connections, nonlinearities etc. and obtain not only the finite model, but also the kernel function of the respective GP.
+Neural Tangents allows you to construct a neural network model from common building blocks like convolutions, pooling, residual connections, nonlinearities, and more, and obtain not only the finite model, but also the kernel function of the respective GP.

 The library is written in python using [JAX](https://github.com/google/jax) and leveraging [XLA](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/g3doc/index.md) to run out-of-the-box on CPU, GPU, or TPU.
 Kernel computation is highly optimized for speed and memory efficiency, and can be automatically distributed over multiple accelerators with near-perfect scaling.